dij0s/PETAL/thesis/bachelor_thesis.typ

 This random geographical sampling process is depicted in the #ref(<sampling_design>):
 #figure(
   image("figs/tiling_design.svg", width: 100%),
-  caption: "Random geographical sampling, municipality of Grône", )<sampling_design>
+  caption: "Illustration of the random geographical sampling methodology applied to the municipality of Grône.
+The diagram shows the statistical approach used to estimate spatial data from high-resolution geospatial datasets by randomly sampling spatial tiles within municipal boundaries.", )<sampling_design>

 Choosing the sampling size and confidence level is important for a proper statistical estimation.
 In this project, both parameters are set empirically and kept relatively large to benefit from lower computational costs, but without optimizing for the best possible accuracy.